Friday, October 11, 2019

 I also know I have a big "collecting" bug - some might even call it a compulsion.
 Having to complete a set is a big thing for me - even if I then don't ever do anything with it except watch it slowly gather dust on the shelf .
 This bug also comes in waves.
 I can break the compulsion if I need to (or am forced to by lack of space or moving house or financial constraints), but it then just manifests in some other form.
 Right now it's hardcover collections of top rated independent comics (which I have digitally and take up no space, but, boy, those huge books look great...).
 A couple of years ago it was Doctor Who figurines (I stopped after 110 and too many Daleks).
 Before that it was something else.
 Back in the '80s it was buying every new DC comic title published (which was a huge amount).
 The thing is, I'm making the situation worse, not better, by adding even more things to the bottom of the pile.

 Then there are the lists.
 Cataloguing things is also a particular pleasure for some reason.
 I love a good list - dating back to my youth when I started to write down the titles of comic book stories in a loose leaf A5 binder.
 Such were my innocent days before the internet, and it continues now in more electronic form.
-Some are useful, especially when some items are in storage in boxes, but others, well some might consider them a step too far, perhaps even (dare I say it) anal.
+Some are useful, especially when some items are in storage in boxes, but others, well some might consider them a step too far, perhaps even (dare I say it) obsessive.

 Another point is that perhaps that I have too *many* interests.
 So I like pretty much all forms of SF and Fantasy, including but not limited to: novels, comics (though almost no superheroes), video games, movies and television shows - plus associated websites, podcasts, magazines and a smattering of toys / figurines / collectables.
 But I also like a lot of more "ordinary" TV output too - things that my wife and I watch together like "Mindhunter" or "The Grand Tour" or "Last Week Tonight with John Oliver".
 If I am spreading myself too thin across too many options, no wonder there is a far greater chance that I will not be able to keep up with things, let alone write about any of them.